CJWorkbench/channels_rabbitmq/README.rst

 any of its groups will reach it.

 RabbitMQ queues are ``exclusive``: when a client disconnects (through close or crash), RabbitMQ will delete the queue and unbind the groups.

-We use aio_pika's ``robust_connect()``, which will restore the queue and bindings if the connection is reestablished.
+Django Channels' specification does not account for "connecting" and "disconnecting", so this layer is always connected.
+It will reconnect forever in the event loop's background, logging warnings each time the connect fails.

 Once a connection has been created, it pollutes the event loop so that ``async_to_sync()`` will destroy the connection if it was created within